Lang Rongrien Rock Shelter: Burials

 The four burials found in the excavated portions at Lang Rogrien are all different from each other.
 The first was discovered during the initial survey of the site because of the disturbance caused by soil collectors.
 The remains in burial 1 were in what is commonly referred to by archeologists as an extended position.
 Burials 2 and 3 are composed of scattered bones from two to three individuals, and are secondary burials.
 Burial 4 was in an upward facing flexed position.
 Every burial had pottery associated with them as grave goods.
 The pottery of burials 4 and 1 are similar.
 All are what is referred to as a pedestaled pots with shallow bowls, and only one of the pots was found to be incomplete.
 The pedestals and bowls were made and dried separately, and then attached by creating a cross-hatch pattern where they are to be connected and glued by using a clay paste.
 There are no designs, as the vessels have a smooth exterior, and were fired unevenly as seen by the burnt splotches on the pots.
-These pots most resemble those found at Ban Kao and have lead archaeologists to believe that Lang Rongrien is related to Ban Kao in some way.
+These pots most resemble those found at Ban Kao and have led archaeologists to believe that Lang Rongrien is related to Ban Kao in some way.
 The pottery from burials 2 and 3 is different, though there are no intact pots for archaeologists to study.
 The pot sherds found associated with burials 2 and 3 have no pedestal, and are instead small with round bottoms and vertical cord-marked patterns around the rim.
 Because there are so little remains of these kinds of vessels archaeologists are unsure if this kind of pottery is associated with the burials or not, even though they were found within the burial sites.
 Burial 4 also featured a finely polished axe or adz blade.